Professional Educational Training

 3) Recall district legal and educational issues in a time of need.

-- Participants will be assisted in completing the online application as required by the MN Department of Education.
+- Participants will be assisted in completing the online application as required by the Professional Educator Licensing and Standards Board.

-- Participants will be fingerprinted during the workshop so that the Department of Education can perform a background check.
+- Participants will be fingerprinted during the workshop so that the Professional Educator Licensing and Standards Board can perform a background check.

 The Application Process

-- All participants must apply to the Minnesota Department of Education to obtain a limited, short-call substitute teacher license.
+- All participants must apply to the Professional Educator Licensing and Standards Board to obtain a limited, short-call substitute teacher license.
 Attending this workshop does not guarantee receipt of this licensure.

-- The Minnesota Department of Education accepts online applications only, with the exception of two pieces, the college transcript and fingerprint card for a background check.
+- The Professional Educator Licensing and Standards Board accepts online applications only, with the exception of two pieces, the college transcript and fingerprint card for a background check.
 These two pieces will need to be mailed in after the online application is completed.

 - Original transcripts in a college/university sealed envelope.
 Have the transcripts sent to your home address, but do not open the envelope when they arrive or they will no longer be considered official.